eva-e/ee-dms1-blog/posts/thirteenth-blog-post.md

 **How did you unify the different elements of your virtual environment under a certain themeor concept?**
 **How did your theme or concept evolve over the project’s development?**
 **What did you discover through the process of play testing that you wouldn’t have discovered otherwise?**
+**I was inspired by the classical and impressionism art movement which I have articulated in my webpage.
+Both represent my interest and appreciation of classical and elegant design which embody my personality.
+Specifically, I have attempted to closely base my design from Claude Monet and his artwork due to a connection in my first project from the Digital Media Studio 1: Production course.
+The reason behind adding an artwork by Claude Monet called, The Water-Lily Pond, is because of the nature and bridge.
+The bridge is represented in my third assignment as new beginnings and the lily pond in my first as growth, purposefully building a connection between my projects in order to emphasise my admiration for both classical art and the appreciation of nature through design.
+I gained inspiration from the Claude Monet painting above my piano and the idea of new beginnings in my 3D digital environment.**

 <!-- 1.
 In a blog post, answer the self reflection questions from the lecture in as much detail as you can.